verrazzano/docs/content/en/docs/setup/backup/velerobackup.md

 </details>

-#### OpenSearch Backup
+### OpenSearch Backup

-For `OpenSearch` Verrazzano provides a custom hook that can be used along with `Velero` to perform a backup successfully.
+For `OpenSearch` Verrazzano provides a custom hook that can be used along with `Velero` while invoking a backup.
 Due to the nature of transient data handled by OpenSearch, the hook invokes `OpenSearch` snapshot apis to back up and restore data streams appropriately, thereby ensuring there is no loss of data and avoids data corruption as well.